-CHARLOTTESVILLE, Va. — A county school board in Virginia recently sent a letter to the Virginia High School League (VHSL) to urge the organization to discontinue hosting state championships at the Liberty University over President Jerry Falwell Jr.’s recent statements about “ending Muslims” with guns.
+CHARLOTTESVILLE, Va. — A county school board in Virginia recently sent a letter to the Virginia High School League (VHSL) to urge the organization to discontinue hosting state championships at Liberty University over President Jerry Falwell Jr.’s recent statements about “ending Muslims” with guns.

 “We are deeply disturbed by the comments of Liberty University Chancellor Jerry Falwell, Jr. … urging more than 10,000 of his assembled students to obtain handguns and stating that ‘we could end those Muslims before they walked in,'” the letter from the Fairfax County School Board to the Charlottesville-based organization, dated April 28, reads.

 As previously reported, some raised concern over the spirit of Falwell’s comments this past December, which were made in light of the San Bernardino massacre in California.
 Falwell urged students to obtain concealed carry permits so that they would be ready to take out Muslims intent on murder should they show up at Liberty University.